simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

         - Detailed = 1min
 - CloudTrail
     - Auditing, what has been changed / created / deleted.
 Record of API calls
+    - Stored in S3
+        - Encrypted by Default with SSE
+- Elastic Beanstalk - automatically provision EC2 instances but still need to manage yourself
 - Command Line
     - Can configure with "aws configure" with key/secret keys, This should be avoided, uses Roles instead
     - Role gives access only to the resources that have that role assigned, no need to store on instances